HL7/FHIR-ONC-Meds/pages/_includes/pdmp.md

 The following is an example of how search parameters will be used by a PDMP Requestor to retrieve PDMP data from a PDMP Responder.

-`GET [base]/MedicationRequest?subject:Patient.name.given=peter&subject:Patient.name.family=jacobs&subject:Patient.birthdate=eq1973-11-25&dispenseRequest.validityPeriod=ge2010-01-01&dispenseRequest.validityPeriod=le2015-12-31`
+`GET [base]/MedicationDispense?subject:Patient.name.given=peter&subject:Patient.name.family=jacobs&subject:Patient.birthdate=eq1973-11-25&authorizingPrescription.dispenseRequest.validityPeriod=ge2010-01-01&authorizingPrescription.dispenseRequest.validityPeriod=le2015-12-31&_include=MedicationDispense:subject&_include:recurse=MedicationDispense:authorizingPrescription&_include=MedicationDispense:medication`

-The above API will fetch all MedicationRequests for Patient with a given name of "peter" and family name of "jacobs" with a birthdate of "1973-11-25" with a dispenseRequest that falls within in a 5 year window starting from January 1st 2010 to December 31st 2015.
+The above API will fetch all MedicationDispense resources for Patient with a given name of "peter" and family name of "jacobs" with a birthdate of "1973-11-25" with a prescription that falls within in a 5 year window starting from January 1st 2010 to December 31st 2015 and as part of the returned information will include MedicationDispense, MedicationRequest, Practitioner, Organization, Patient and Medication information as part of the returned bundle.

 Also as part of the Search API one can specify to the server to include additional information such as the prescriber information, patient information.
 The combinations that need to be implemented by the US Meds PDMP FHIR IG actors will be described in detail as part of the Capability Statements.